microsoft/playwright/docs/src/running-tests-python.md

 title: "Running tests"
 ---

 You can run a single test, a set of tests or all tests.
 Tests can be run on one browser or multiple browsers by using the `--browser` flag.
 By default tests are run in a headless manner meaning no browser window will be opened while running the tests and results will be seen in the terminal.
-If you prefer you can run your tests in headed mode by using the `--headed` flag.
+If you prefer you can run your tests in headed mode by using the `--headed` CLI argument.

 **You will learn**